aanderse/LdapRecord.com/source/docs/laravel/testing.md

 ### Has Many

-Since some attributes are virtual in LDAP (such as the the `memberof` attribute on User objects in ActiveDirectory), you will have to populate some attributes manually to mimic these virtual attributes.
+Since some attributes are virtual in LDAP (such as the the `memberof` attribute on User objects in Active Directory), you will have to populate some attributes manually to mimic these virtual attributes.
 Let's walk through an example.

 In our application, we want to test that a user is a member of a particular group.